 By building your own website, you’ll automatically be pushing yourself to the top of the list for potential new students looking for a great music teacher.
-A strong and attractive presence online not makes you more visible than the hundreds of other music teachers who haven’t made a website, but proves your professionalism and credibility in just a click.
-A website also appeals to a younger, new demographic who will help build a loyal customer base that will last, whereas an analog advertisement would most likely attract an older audience who may not have children or a long term desire for lessons.
+A strong and attractive online presence makes you more visible than the hundreds of other music teachers who haven’t had a chance to make a website and proves your professionalism and credibility in just a click.
+A website also appeals to a younger, new demographic who will help build a loyal customer base that will last, whereas an analog advertisement would most likely attract an older audience who may not have children or a long-term desire for lessons.

 In this guide you will find important technical information like:

 - Signing up for web hosting using our provided guide

 - Deciding on a content management system

 And of course the fun part: building, designing and maintaining your very own website!

 The Beginner’s Guide to Getting Your Own Website Online

 What you will find in our Beginner’s Guide to Getting Your Own Website is a blueprint that covers everything from understanding what type of website you need and choosing a domain name, to the finishing touches that will help you launch your website successfully.

 Sign up for a reliable hosting account to get started.
 Only $2.95/mth.

 Welcome to the web, you can start your online journey instantly.